WarrierRajeev/UFC-Predictions/README.md

 ![Confusion Matrix](https://github.com/WarrierRajeev/UFC-Predictions/blob/master/conf-matrix.png)

-Blue: Fighter in the blue corner
+- **Blue**: Fighter in the blue corner
-Red: Fighter in the red corner
+- **Red**: Fighter in the red corner

-Generally the underdog is in the blue corner and favourite fighter is in the red corner.
+- Generally the underdog is in the blue corner and favourite fighter is in the red corner.
+- The model is therefore (understandably) having a hard time figuring out when the underdog wins.
+This is because the sport is very volatile and there can be anything from an injury, psychological loss/trauma to just pure luck that determine the winner.

 ### Details about the data